10 Best Undervalued High Quality Stocks Insiders Are Buying for January 2026

 Key Catalysts

-- Continued international expansion in emerging markets with high growth potential
+- Continued international expansion in emerging markets with lower penetration rates

-- Potential for increased shareholder returns as free cash flow accelerates
+- Potential for increased shareholder returns through buybacks or dividends as free cash flow stabilizes

 Risk Factors

-- Regulatory challenges in key markets affecting operational flexibility and cost structure
+- Regulatory challenges in key markets regarding driver classification and labor costs

 | Metric | Value |